 It is common for an Exchangor to make improvements to a newly acquired property in order for it to realize its full investment or use potential.
 It is possible to structure an exchange so that improvements can be made to property parked in an EAT before the Exchangor actually takes title.
 This structure is called an “improvement exchange”.
-The objective is to increase the value of the New Property by making improvements to it that will be considered “like-kind” when the Exchangor acquires it from the EAT at the conclusion of the exchange.
+The objective is to increase the value of the Replacement Property (“RP”) by making improvements to it that will be considered “like-kind” when the Exchangor acquires it from the EAT at the conclusion of the exchange.
 The improvements can be made during the 180-day period following the start of the exchange.
-The value of the improvements is the sum of the applicable costs and expenses incurred during the exchange period.
+The value of the improvements will be the sum of the applicable costs and expenses incurred during the exchange period.

 he issues raised by differing approaches to funding the improvements can add considerable complexity to an improvement exchange and potential users of this strategy are advised to consult with an experienced Accommodator to determine an optimal course of action.